its-mieger/lara-ext/README.md

 This library adds commonly use functionality to the Laravel PHP framework.
 It also integrates the `its-mieger/obj` package (helps to make objects behave like native data types) well to laravel.

-It also includes a helper file for IDE auto completion.

 So far this includes:
 * Collection macros
+* Improved helper functions

+It also includes a helper file for IDE auto completion.

 ## Installation